flood-io/element/packages/element/docs/examples/scenario_1_wordpress.md

 ## Step 5 - Text entry & form field input

-Filling out a form with a number of text entry fields can be very easily achieved with Flood Chrome.
+Filling out a form with a number of text entry fields can be very easily achieved with Flood Element.
 All we need to do is to find out the CSS or unique input ID of the field we would like to enter text into and include it in a step as follows:

 ```typescript
 	step('The Flood Store: Checkout Data Entry', async browser => {